bilalakhtar01/DevelopersHub-DS-Internship/README.md

 ### Tools Used:
 Python 3.10, pandas, numpy, matplotlib, seaborn, scikit-learn

+## Advanced Task 1: Term Deposit Subscription Prediction

+### Objective:
+Predict whether a bank customer will subscribe to a term deposit based on marketing campaign data.

+### Approach:
+- Loaded and explored the Bank Marketing Dataset
+- Performed detailed EDA on age, job, balance, duration, and other features
+- Encoded all categorical variables using Label Encoding
+- Scaled features using StandardScaler
+- Trained Logistic Regression and Random Forest models
+- Evaluated using Confusion Matrix, F1-Score, and ROC Curve
+- Used SHAP (TreeExplainer) to explain 5 individual predictions
+- Created SHAP Summary Plot, Bar Plot, and Waterfall Plot

+### Key Results:
+- Random Forest outperformed Logistic Regression on all metrics
+- Call Duration is the #1 predictor of subscription
+- SHAP analysis confirmed duration, balance, and age as top features
+- Model achieved strong ROC-AUC score indicating good discrimination

+### Tools Used:
+Python 3.10, pandas, numpy, matplotlib, seaborn, scikit-learn, shap

 ## Advanced Task 2: Customer Segmentation Using Unsupervised Learning

 ### Objective: